Nyanca/brewjar/README.md

     9) As a novice brewer, I want to join a community to learn new things from

-The wireframe created for this project can be found here: https://marvelapp.com/explore/3331449/brewjar (**Note: you can access beyond the login pages by clicking on the create account / sign in buttons. )
+The wireframe created for this project can be found here: https://marvelapp.com/explore/3331449/brewjar

+(**Note: you can access beyond the login pages by clicking on the create account / sign in buttons. )

 ## Data Schema
 I'm using MongoDB as database store and therefore the data schema for this project is noSQL.
 This is favourable as I can change the schema throughout the progression of the application.
-However, I also explored relational structures which can be seen as I studied the section blocks of data to include in /wireframe&planning/Brewjar mySQL - Sheet1.pdf/.
+However, I also explored relational structures as I studied the section blocks of data to include:

+/wireframe&planning/Brewjar mySQL - Sheet1.pdf/

 The actual shape of my data currently is more relational than non-relational because that seems to be the way my head works.
 All the same, I see the value in non-relational application, and I quite like that my structure is set and yet I have the freedom to change the format of any document within the collection simultaneously.

-To begin I found a resource which suggested the ideal data structure is all contained within a single document, and so I deeply nested all of my data after deciding upon included fields which can be seen at /wireframe&planning/data.json/.
+To begin I found a resource which suggested the ideal data structure is all contained within a single document, and so I deeply nested all of my data after deciding upon included fields which can be seen at:

+/wireframe&planning/data.json/.

 However, this data was near impossible to access and iterate through which cost a lot of time failing to use mongoDB queries.
 I therefore split the data in separate documents while maintaining the structure, and finally I was up and running.

 ## Tech used
 Logic is written in Python 3, a language I love to use largely because of it's visual attributes https://www.python.org/